-I’m not sure what it is about the holiday period this year, but I feel like such a grinch!
+I am not sure what it is about the holiday period this year, but I feel like such a Grinch!
 With Boris telling us that there won’t be a lockdown at this moment, I feel like I’m walking on eggshells.
-Should I go out and risk catching the new variant or should I stay at home and stare at the same walls all day?
+Should I go out and risk catching the new variant, or should I stay at home and stare at the same walls all day?
 Decisions, decisions.
 But I can tell you one thing I’ve decided.
 That’s to say sorry for not buying any presents for anyone.

-I’m not being funny but, no one cares enough so why should I?
-There are four days until Christmas Day and I haven’t purchased anything.
+I’m not being funny, but no one cares enough, so why should I?
+There are four days until Christmas Day, and I haven’t purchased anything.
 I shop a lot so I benefit from next day delivery.
-Surely no one will push my order to the top of the list with it being Christmas?
-I am usually in the mood but if most of my friends and family aren’t, then I’m less likely to want to get involved.
-It just kind of seems like a joke this year.
-Which I’m used to because it was pretty much the same vibe last year.
+Surely no one will push my order to the top of the list, with it being Christmas?
+I am usually in the mood, but if most of my friends and family aren’t, I’m less likely to want to get involved.
+It just kind of seems like a joke this year, which I’m used to because it was pretty much the same vibe last year.

-I don’t think I am a grinch.
-In order to be a grinch you have to rain on someone’s parade right?
-Or in other words, literally spoil the Christmas spirit.
-I can’t spoil the Christmas spirit if no one in my family or friends have any.
-This may tie into my sometimes point above, but I don’t think many people are feeling the festive aura themselves.
+I don’t think I am a Grinch.
+In order to be a Grinch, you have to rain on someone’s parade, right?
+Or, in other words, literally spoil the Christmas spirit.
+I can’t spoil the Christmas spirit if no one in my family or friends has any.
+This may tie into my point above, but I don’t think many people are feeling the festive aura themselves.
 I get the vibe that everyone is anxious about a lockdown and just being underwhelmed by society in general.
-We’ve had a tough few years; some of us have saved money but what can we buy?
+We’ve had a tough few years; some of us have saved money, but what can we buy?
 We want to go on holiday and see the world, but we can’t due to the risk of variants.

-It’s a tough decision at the end of the day, but I really think we’ve left it too late to buy presents.
-I hope I’m not being a negative Nancy and if I am I can only say sorry.
-Maybe, people should speak up sooner.
-Now I’d have to be sentimental and think about what someone would want, buy wrapping paper and surprise them.
+It’s a tough decision at the end of the day, but I think we’ve left it too late to buy presents.
+I hope I’m not being a negative Nancy, and if I am, I can only say sorry.
+Maybe people should speak up sooner.
+Now, I’d have to be sentimental and think about what someone would want, buy wrapping paper and surprise them.
 No, thanks.
-Let’s just go to dinner and enjoy each others company.
+Let’s just go to dinner and enjoy each other’s company.

 Sama is the Editor in Chief of SSEDITORIAL Magazine.
 She currently oversees the creative direction of the magazine after ending her role as Runway Director to develop the SSEDITORIAL RUNWAY division.
 When Sama is not leading the team.
 She likes to contribute, primarily to the high fashion section of the magazine.